mlebkowski/registry-compiler/Readme.md

             # `public function addFooBarProviders(\ArrayObject $items)`

               use_collection: false

+            # You may decide to use a constructor injection instead of a setter when using the
+            # above option.
+In this case set the method to null, so the compiler won’t add any
+            # `calls` to your service definition.
+Instead, setup your dependency yourself:
+            #
+            # foo:
+            #   arguments: [ @foo.providers ]
+            #   tags:
+            #     - { name: nassau.registry, use_collection: providers, method: ~ }
+            #

+              use_collection: collection

             # Choose an order in which the services will be provided
             #   natural (default): just the way the container returns them